-OBJECTIVE: NKLWMP’s goals emphasize filling the gap in hydrometric monitoring on small- to medium-sized watersheds to determine how they may be impacted by a changing climate.
-The North Kootenay Lake Water Monitoring Project is building an in depth understanding of Kootenay watersheds that will enable making the right decisions to keep communities and ecosystems healthy and safe.
-Through monitoring snow depths (2 high elevation sites), temperature (air at 3 sites, water at 7 sites), precipitation (at three sites) and stream flow (at 7 sites) in small watersheds around Kootenay Lake, this project is building the dataset that will enable decision makers to make the right choices for the future.
+MESSAGE FROM THE PROPONENT: Kootenay Watershed Science (KWS) is building an in depth understanding of Kootenay watersheds that will enable us to make the right decisions to keep our communities and ecosystems healthy and safe in a changing climate.
+Through monitoring snow depths, temperature, precipitation and stream flow, and alpine lake health and function in small watersheds around Kootenay Lake, we are building the dataset that will enable us to make the right choices for our future.